 The UAB Department of Emergency Medicine has a two-year research fellowship for training young investigators.
 The program is partly supported by the Clinical Research Skills Development Core of the Resuscitation Outcomes Consortium.
 The goal of the research fellowship is to prepare young investigators for successful NIH-funded investigative careers.
 We believe that new investigator training requires immersion in a comprehensive experience encompassing:

 - Formal didactic research training, with emphasis on quantitative and methodological approaches.

 - "Hands-on" research experience.

 - Frequent interaction with scientific peers and community.

 We conceptualize the fellowship as a building block for 5-10 years of continued scientific growth.

 We believe that trainees will derive maximal benefit when drawing upon lessons and mentorship from multiple disciplines.
-Research fellows have full access to the superb UAB mentoring resources, which include experts in cardiac arrest, trauma, shock, sepsis, cardiovascular disease, stroke, biostatistics, epidemiology, and health services research, among others.
-Interested fellows may participate in mouse, rat, and swine resuscitation labs.
-Others may choose to participate in ongoing prehospital, epidemiologic, or health services research studies.
+Research fellows have full access to the superb UAB mentoring resources, which include experts in cardiac arrest, trauma, shock, sepsis, cardiovascular disease, stroke, biostatistics, epidemiology and health services research, among others.
+Interested fellows may participate in mouse, rat and swine resuscitation labs.
+Others may choose to participate in ongoing prehospital, epidemiologic or health services research studies.
 All fellows are encouraged to participate in ongoing DEM studies.
 Research fellows participate in the NIH K30 Clinical Research Training Program and work towards a Masters of Science in Public Health (MSPH) degrees in Clinical Research offered by the UAB School of Public Health.
 Fellows also work a limited number of ED shifts at UAB Hospital.